 Your employer must apply for you.
 Ask your employer if they know about hazard pay and if they are willing to apply on your behalf.

-When can your employer apply?
+When can my employer apply?

 Where can I get more information and the application?

 Find more information about the hazard pay program on the Department of Vermont Health Access website.